Kayli/logspub/politoto.md

   - emphasizing free association, freedom of choice, individualism and voluntary association
   - share a skepticism of authority and state power

+- systems of classifying political positions
   - conservative-progressive spectrum
   - left–right spectrum
-  - system of classifying political positions
     - emphasis placed on issues of social equality and social hierarchy
     - left
       - support social equality and egalitarianism, often in opposition of social hierarchy
     - right
       - support social orders and hierarchies, which are inevitable, natural, normal, or desirable
       - defend this position on the basis of natural law, economics, or tradition

 ## vague terms (to clarify)